Ecclesia and Synagoga: Modern developments

 They each have a painting (1919) by John Singer Sargent in the Boston Public Library, as part of a larger scheme.

-In 2015, Saint Joseph's University in Philadelphia commissioned a large sculpture by Joshua Koffman showing the pair in harmony.
-The sculpture is aimed to commemorate the 50th anniversary of the Declaration Nostra aetate.
-Both personifications wear crowns and hold their respective Holy Scriptures, the pair suggesting the notion of learning one from another.
-The final, bronze cast version of the sculpture was blessed by Pope Francis at St Joseph's University in September 2015.
+In 2014, Saint Joseph's University in Philadelphia commissioned a large sculpture by Joshua Koffman showing the pair in harmony.
+The sculpture was commissioned to mark the 50th anniversary of the Nostra aetate declaration that called for a more cooperative approach to the relationship between Catholicism and Judaism.
+Both personifications wear crowns and hold their respective Holy Scriptures, representing their respective covenants with God and suggesting the notion of learning from one another.
+The finalised bronze cast of the sculpture was dedicated on 25 September 2015 and blessed by Pope Francis on 27 September.

 Pope Francis was a natural choice to bless the sculpture as only a year or so prior to the installation, Pope Francis wrote: